Zilliqa/ZIP/zips/zip-11.md

    contract puts some restrictions on the frequency of commission rate updates to dissuade unscrupulous operators from advertising a low commission to attract delegators and once the delegators have delegated their stake later increase the commission rate to a high value.
-An operator cannot change the commission twice in the same reward cycle (i.e, within a day).
-Finally, to avoid drastic spike or drip in the commission rate for SSN operator, the commission change rate per cycle is bounded by `maxcommchangerate`
+The contract restricts operators from changing the commission more than once during the same reward cycle (i.e, within a day).
+Additionally, to avoid drastic spike or drip in the commission rate for SSN operator, the commission change rate per cycle is bounded by `maxcommchangerate`
 2. `transition WithdrawComm(ssnaddr: ByStr20)` to withdraw the commission
    earned.
 3. `transition UpdateReceivingAddr(new_addr: ByStr20)` to update the address to